JavaliMZ/JavaliMZ.github.io/src/HTB-Linux-Easy-Precious.md

 # Introduction

 This writeup was made for 2 purposes.
 Normally, my writeups are in Portuguese, but this time, I do it in English because I am in a Cyber Security degree, and I need to do an assignment for English class in the 2022 winter break.
-The assignment was to summarize and explain 3 good articles about something we like, but I didn't know what to choose, so I decided to make the "Precious" machine from HTB and read some articles about the machine's vulnerabilities.
+The assignment was to summarize and explain 3 good articles about something I like, but I didn't know what to choose, so I decided to make the "Precious" machine from HTB and read some articles about the machine's vulnerabilities.
 Also, teacher Maria's goal is to keep us interested and active in English, so I think I'm respecting the global rules =).

 For this time, I don't go to talk about possible ways to find something or explain different stuffs that not in the machine, because it's already a lot of work write and think in English.
 I just go to talk about the machine and the way to get Administrator of the machine, and only that.